Tartarus Review - Does This Fat Burner Work?

 If you want to lose those extra pounds, we recommend a supplement containing ingredients supported by published clinical research with no reported negative side effects.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The formula contains a four-ingredient proprietary blend, which has been shown in studies to help foster fat loss and boost metabolism.
 There’s no one talking about harmful side effects and dieters commenting on the web are seeing excellent results.

 The company that makes Leptigen, in a good sign of confidence in the supplement, is providing a Special Trial Offer, a great decision.

 Tartarus is an extreme fat burner with an all-natural appetite suppressant.
 The appetite suppressant in the formula is one of our favorites, but the stimulants may be a bit more than the dieter expects.
 We see caffeine and green tea in the mix, which we love, but there is also a stimulant that may cause negative side effects.
 Tartarus is not safe for dieters with health problems, especially problems that affect the heart and liver.
 Most of the ingredients are in a proprietary blend, which hides the total amount of each ingredient.
 The dieter needs to know how much of stimulant ingredients are used in the formula to ensure they don't take too much or overstimulate by drinking caffeinated beverages while taking the supplement.